severalnines/docs/user-guide/mysql/nodes.rst

 	- Rebuilds replication slave on this node from another master.
 It uses Percona Xtrabackup to stage the replication data.

 .. caution:: 'Rebuilding Replication Slave' will wipe out the selected node's MySQL datadir.

+* **Start Slave**
+	- This option is only available if the slave is stopped.
+It starts the slave thread.

 * **Stop Slave**
 	- Stops the slave thread.